pycom/pymakr2-private-beta-test/README.md

 1. Ensure your board is connected to your computer
 2. Press the reset button on the device
-3. Press ctrl-c on within the rkamyp console to exit the current script/program
+3. Press ctrl-c on within the rkamyp2 console to exit the current script/program

 The REPL should then appear with the `>>>` prompt and you will be able to run/upload your code.